-I wanted to escape to a secluded place, but summers and this sweaty hot weather left me with very few options, and I don’t know how I thought of going to the Himalayas.
-But that turned out to be the best decision I have ever made.
+All I wanted was to escape to any secluded place, but summers and this sweaty hot weather left me with very a few options, and I don’t know how I thought of going to the Himalayas.
+But that turned out to be the best decision I ever made.
 And yaayy!
 I summited Pangarchulla Peak (14,700 feet) on 2nd May 18′.

 Here’s my 7 days journey when I was lost in the Himalayas, although I am still lost in its thoughts.

 My journey to reach and summit the mystical mountains started from Rishikesh after spending a day there at a small town JOSHIMATH which is also the base camp for many other prominent treks like the Valley of Flowers, Kauri Pass, Nanda Devi…

 The whole route was just breathtaking.
 After a sleepless and a bit tiring journey, we reached our base camp and were introduced to our group followed by a briefing session about the trek.
 I was now so much pumped up, also a hell lot of thoughts started bombarding as what’s reserved for me throughout my first Himalayan trek.